zouzhekang/YJYpaper/README.md

 8. Citation format error (first line of last paragraph on page 53):

->This paper is based on the regional clan variables constructed by Chen (2021)"
+>This thesis is based on the regional clan variables constructed by Chen (2021)"

 This citation format is inconsistent with the surrounding text.